Tesla has always been a company that pushes the envelope and does things differently.

 - Convenience: Valet mode also offers increased convenience.
 With valet mode enabled, you don’t have to worry about someone pairing a new device to your car’s Bluetooth system or accessing your personal information.

-To cancel the valet mode on your Tesla, you can use one of the below methods.
+To turn off the valet mode on your Tesla, you can use one of the below methods.

 Method #1.
 Using the Touchscreen in Your Car

-You can deactivate the valet mode from the car using one of the below two options:
+You can deactivate the valet mode from inside the car using one of the below two options:

 - Tap on the profile icon/name where it says Valet and select the driver profile you want to activate